shahpalak489/fileUploadProject/README.md

 There are total 3 sections.
 1)
---> User can view the list of id and name of the companies that are already in thh     database --> User can add a new company to the database.
+--> User can view the list of id and name of the companies that are already in the database.
+--> User can add a new company to the database.
 --> User can not add companies that are already in the database.
 --> User can see updated list of companies in following table.